 However, the so called ISK tax regime was implemented during 2012.
 A Swedish tax resident can opt for opening a special ISK account at a Swedish bank, which implies that holdings of the ISK account will be taxed in accordance with the ISK tax regime.

 So how does the ISK tax regime work?
-Instead of taxing each event, such as a dividend distribution, or capital gain, the total market value of securities held in a ISK account is subject to an annual lump sum tax.
-The flat lump sum tax amounts to 1,086 % for 2024, which is a very beneficial tax rate compared to the ordinary capital tax at 30 %.
-Furthermore, the Swedish Government has announced that they will implement new legislation that implies no taxation of ISK accounts with a market value below 300 000 SEK.
+Instead of taxing each event, such as a dividend distribution, or a capital gain, the total market value of securities held in a ISK account is subject to an annual lump sum tax.
+The flat lump sum tax amounts to 0,888 % for 2025, which is a very beneficial tax rate compared to the ordinary capital tax at 30 %.
+Since 2025, the first 150,000 SEK in an ISK account is totally tax-free, and in 2026, this threshold will increase to 300,000 SEK.
+The Swedish Government introduced these tax cuts to stimulate savings and long term investments of private individuals.

-However, one should note that no deduction is granted in relation to capital losses.
-This implies that a person would be subject to the annual ISK tax, even if the person made big losses in his ISK account during the year.
+However, one should note that no deduction is granted in relation to capital losses made in an ISK.
+This implies that a person would be subject to the annual ISK tax, even if the person made big losses in his ISK account during the year, contrary to how capital losses would be treated in an ordinary Brokerage Account taxed under the main rules.

 The unique treatment of the ISK account can sometimes lead to issues, if the holder of the account is subject to a tax claim of also another country than Sweden.
 If this situation occurs, a detailed assessment must be made of the person's tax treaty residency, in accordance with the tax treaty between Sweden and the other country of residence.

 Sometimes, there are interesting tax optimization strategies available, by combining Swedish domestic legislation, with the application of tax treaties and other state's legislation.
-If a person is moving to or from Sweden, one should always make sure that this is done in a tax optimal matter, which usually would involve the setting up of a ISK account, at the perfect timing of the relocation.
+If a person is moving to or from Sweden, one should always make sure that this is done in a tax optimal matter, which usually would involve the setting up of a ISK account, or a so-called "Endowment Insurance", at the perfect timing of the relocation.
 We always recommend that a tax lawyer is consulted before migrating to, or emigrating from Sweden.

 One should be aware, that the ISK tax regime does not apply to holdings of a personal company or a smaller business.
 Instead, such holdings are usually subject to the complicated "3:12" rules, which can lead to taxation of dividend and capital gains with up to 55 % tax.
 The ISK is solely applicable on listed securities, such as stocks, ETFs, bonds, warrants, options, futures, and mutual funds.